manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 Install that routing package from npm by running the command below in your terminal:

 ```
-npm install react-router-dom
+npm install react-router-dom history
 ```

 With `react-router-dom`, you can import a `Router` component that will be used by your application to change between pages dynamically without triggering a full-page refresh.
-This `Router` component must be added at the top level in `src/index.js` and it must wrap the `App` component.
+The `Router` component must be added at the top level in `src/index.js` and it must wrap the `App` component.

 Update `src/index.js` as follows: